 Acupuncture for Headaches and Migraines

 Almost all of use experience unpleasant headaches from time to time.
-When was the last time that you had a headache or migraine?
-Almost every day you see someone complaining of a headache.
+When was the last time that you had a headache or a migraine?
+Almost everyday you see someone complaining of a headache.
 In fact, headache is one of the top reasons people buy over-the- counter medications or prescription drugs.
-There can be any number of causes for this including vascular issues, tension, injuries, muscle contractions, inflammation and withdrawal from the consumption of some medications.
+There can be any number of causes for this including vascular issues, tension, injuries, muscle contractions, inflammation or withdrawal from the consumption of some medications.

 In general, headaches are categorized as primary or secondary.
 The primary headache is a clinical condition on its own not caused by another medical condition.
 On the other hand, a secondary headache is the result of another disorder, namely head injuries, sinus problems, brain tumors, dental issues or even allergies.

 There are three subcategories in the category of primary headaches–migraines, tension-type, and cervicogenic.
 The most common is a tension-type headache.
 These recurrent headaches may last for a few minutes to even days.
 Although varying in intensity, all three types of headaches are often felt as dull pressure